lisamarie616/beaches-angular-assessment/notes.md

-x add navigation bar with links for sign in, sign up, sign out x add flash messages x add index route, controller, and template
+x add navigation bar with links for sign in, sign up, sign out x add flash messages x add index route, controller, and template x add show route, controller, and template

-* add show route, controller, and template
+* create comments directive, add to show page in ng-repeat
 * add ng-click to show comments for each beach (create a directive for comments and insert that into the beaches.html template)
 * add omniauth?
 * need better implementation of flash messages (ex: hitting login multiple times keeps adding error messages)
+* add background image